Skip to content

 This one is for using watercolors.
 I love painting with watercolors because they’re soft-looking and transparent.

-Since they’re transparent, you can use this and create stunning images.
+Since they’re transparent, you can use them and create stunning images.

 For example, when you draw a picture for watercolor painting, you don’t have to paint within lines, even better if you paint outside the lines.
 This gives a looser look.